Background pattern

 Instructions for correct administration:

 • Fill the syringe with a small amount of solution by lowering the plunger (figure 4 a), and then raise it to eliminate any possible bubbles (figure 4 b).
-Lower the plunger to the graduation mark corresponding to the dose in milliliters (ml) prescribed by your doctor (figure 4 c).
+Lower the plunger to the graduation mark that corresponds to the dose in milliliters (ml) prescribed by your doctor (figure 4 c).

 • Close the bottle with the plastic screw cap.